Skip to main content

 Primary relevance

-Doctors commonly carry sizeable financial commitments early in their career — mortgages, student debt, practice setup costs — that can take years to clear.
-Life cover pays a lump sum to your beneficiaries to cover those obligations.
+Doctors commonly carry sizeable financial commitments early in their career, such as a mortgage, student debt, and practice setup costs, that can take years to clear.
+Life cover pays a lump sum to the people you nominate to cover those obligations if you die, so the people who depend on you are not left carrying the debt.

 Trauma cover